infominer33/infominer33.github.io/index.md

 Trading \ technical analysis is the subject I've studied the least, of almost anything, but this is my fastest growing repository (in followers) besides DIDecentralized (surprise surprise).

-My digital transformation tour-guide told me that means I should give it a heading here.
-Jokes aside, I do plan to study more and hope to find some clients who would like content created on the subject, that really helps me to dive deeper into a topic than I have the attention span for my own purposes.
+My digital transformation tour-guide said that means it should have a heading here.
+Jokes aside, I do plan to study more, and build out that site.
+Actually, I've hatched some cool plans to make it awesome!

 * <a href="https://infominer.id/learn-crypto-trading">infominer.id/learn-crypto-trading</a>
   * [Candlesticks](https://infominer.id/learn-crypto-trading/candlesticks/) - All About Candlestick Patterns